 Mountain in giant steps.
 Entablature jointing, a distinctive pattern evident in

-the Columbia River basalt lava flows (CRBG, picture below left), is very evident at this falls.
+the Columbia River basalt lava flows (CRBG, picture right), is very evident at this falls.
 Stress,

 produced when lava cools and contracts, causes joints to form.
 Columnar

 Basalt joints are found below the entablature.
 They were formed perpendicular to

 the lower cooling surface and are beautiful prisms and columns.
 You can also see

 such jointing at Crown Point and Multnomah falls.